ClementTsang/bottom/README.md

 Features of bottom include:

-- CPU widget to show a visual representation of per-core usage.
-Average CPU display also exists.
+- CPU widget to show a visual representation of per-core (and optionally average) usage.

 - Memory widget to show a visual representation of both RAM and SWAP usage.